AlextheEngineer/3DHandsForAll/README.md

 This ndarray contains 51 values.
 The first 3 values contain the global 3D root joint location (x: increases going right. y: increases going down. z: increases going away from camera origin).
 The next 3 values contain the global orientation for the hand pose (rotational values for the root joint).
 The remaining 45 values contain rotations for 15 hand joints (finger tip does not have a rotation).

   * 3D Global Keypoints file

 This ndarray has shape of [21, 3], which contains the 3D global joint location (in cm) for all 21 joints.

   * 2D Global Keypoints file

 This ndarray has shape of [21, 2], which contains the 2D joint location ((row, col) in percentages, so they are invariant to image scaling) for all 21 joints.

+## License
+This tool can be used freely for scientific or commercial purposes.
+If you use this tool for data annotation of your research, please cite the corresponding [paper](https://arxiv.org/abs/2206.04927).